Teoscar Hernandez turns 31 today.

 Of the guys we sent to the Pirates:

 Craig Wilson went on to have a decent MLB career.
 He played for 7 seasons, 6 with the Pirates, and hit .262/.353/.474 with 99 home runs.
 His best season was 2004.
 He played 155 games and hit .264/.354/.499 with 29 home runs.

 Abraham Nunez played 12 seasons, 8 with the Pirates.
 He hit .242/.313/.314 in 1030 games, mostly as a utility infielder.

 Jose Silva pitched in 7 MLB seasons.
 He finished with a 25-28 record and a 5.41 ERA in 154 games, 53 starts.

 Chad was an outfielder.
-He only played a handful of MLB games, 59 spread over 5 seasons.
-13 of them were with the Blue Jays.
+He only played a handful of MLB games, 59 spread over five seasons.
+13 of the games were with the Blue Jays.

-In 2008 he became the Gulf Coast League Jays hitting coach.
-He became the roving minor league hitting coach in 2009 and then the hitting coach for the Triple A Las Vegas 51s from 2010 to 2012.
-He was the winner of the Bobby Mattick Award for ‘excellence in player development’ in 2011.
+In 2008, he became the Gulf Coast League Jays hitting coach.
+He became the roving minor league hitting coach in 2009 and the hitting coach for the Triple-A Las Vegas 51s from 2010 to 2012.
+He won the Bobby Mattick Award for ‘excellence in player development’ in 2011.

-For 2013 he was promoted to the Jays.
-And then was fired at the end of the season.
-One year he was considered a miracle worker, the next he’s fired.
-The life of a coach.
+In 2013, he was promoted to the Jays.
+And then Chad was fired at the end of the season.
+So, one year, he was considered a miracle worker.
+The next, he’s fired—the life of a coach.

-The Rays hired him and he was the roving instructor for them.
-In 2017 he became their major league hitting coach.
-We saw him on the bench in the ALDS.
+The Rays hired him, and he was their roving instructor for them.
+Then, in 2017, he became their major league hitting coach and is still there.